maxrog/portfolio/_posts/2017-05-31-AppFactory.markdown

 {% section_title My Experience at Hivecast • December 2017 %}

 {% textalign left %}
 Hivecast is a startup company centered around a livestreaming application.
 The CEO, Paul Lemley and his partner Ryan Daulton, are two very driven individuals and are a pleasure to work with.
 They've made sure to include me in the whole process, listening to my ideas and input.
 I've learned some of the ins and outs of running a business - in short, to create a successful product it usually takes a lot more work than just developing some software.
-The iOS application offers a unique twist on livestreaming and the technology implemented specificially on the network layer has taught me a lot.
-The app is still in its early stages but I gained experience on picking up a large, complex codebase and contributing as soon as possible.
+The iOS application offers a unique twist on livestreaming and complex network layer has taught me a lot.
+The app is still in its early stages but I gained experience on picking up a large, complciated codebase and contributing as soon as possible.
 I've also encountered hurdles to be overcome working remotely.
 {% endtextalign %}

 {% textalign center %}